aseemigdtuw/Spotify-Data-Analysis/README.md

-# Spotify-Data-Analysis
+# Spotify Data Analysis 🎧

-This project involves exploratory data analysis on a Spotify dataset to uncover patterns in music popularity, artist performance, and audio features.
-Using Python libraries such as Pandas, Matplotlib, and Seaborn, the dataset was cleaned, processed, and visualized to derive meaningful insights.
+This project performs exploratory data analysis on a Spotify dataset to uncover trends in music popularity and audio features.

+## 🔧 Tools Used
+- Python
+- Pandas
+- Matplotlib
+- Seaborn

+## 📊 Key Analysis
+- Top artists distribution
+- Popularity trends
+- Relationship between energy and popularity

+## 💡 Insights
+- A small number of artists dominate the dataset
+- Most songs fall in mid-range popularity
+- Energy has some influence on popularity but is not the only factor

+## 📁 Files
+- spotify_analysis.ipynb
+- spotify.csv